-- 1. Interning.
+- Interning.
 A factory method ensures that, globally, no two different interned objects are equals () to one another.
-(In some cases other, non-interned objects of the class might be equals () to one another; in other cases, every object of the class is interned.)
+(Not every value of the given type is necessarily interned; it is possible for two objects of the class to be equals () to one another, even if one of them is interned.)
 Interned objects should always be immutable. - 2.
 Global control flow.
 The program's control flow is such that the constructor for class C is called a limited number of times, and with specific values that ensure the results are not equals () to one another.
 Objects of class C can always be compared with ==.
 Such objects may be mutable or immutable. - 3.
 Local control flow.
 Even though not all objects of the given type may be compared with ==, the specific objects that can reach a given comparison may be.
 For example, suppose that an array contains no duplicates.
-Then testing to find the index of a given element that is known to be in the array can use ==.
+Then searching for the index of an element that is known to be in the array can use ==.

 To eliminate Interning Checker errors, you will need to annotate the declarations of any expression used as an argument to ==.
 Thus, the Interning Checker could also have been called the Reference Equality Checker.
-In the future, the checker will include annotations that target the non-interning cases above, but for now you need to use @Interned, @UsesObjectEquals (which handles a surprising number of cases), and/or @SuppressWarnings.